sheharyarn/better_params/README.md

 #### Notes

  - Implementation uses [`String.to_existing_atom`][string-atom] to prevent
-   against [DDoS attacks][gh-issue-ddos], so you can relax when using this package.
+   against [DDoS attacks][gh-issue-ddos], so it only converts those params to atoms that you use in your application.
  - You can continue to use String keys without breaking your existing matches if you want.
 All request parameters are available for both `String` and `Atom` keys (that have already been defined in the